heyuncle/graf/sphinx/source/setup.rst

 Windows
 -------

+A requirement for gräf to run correctly is manim.
+Our recommended method of installing manim is through |chocolatey|.

+.. |chocolatey| raw:: html

+    <a href="https://chocolatey.org/install#individual" target="_blank">chocolatey</a>

 To use gräf with windows, you need to first download the zip found `here <https://github.com/heyuncle/graf/archive/refs/heads/main.zip>`_.

 Then, you need to install the required programs using pip: